neuroinformatics-unit/movement/docs/source/getting_started.md

 ::::

-You can also try movement out on some sample data included in the package.
+You can also try movement out on some sample datasets included in the package.

-:::{dropdown} Fetching sample data
+:::{dropdown} Fetching sample datasets
 :color: primary
 :icon: unlock

-You can view the available sample data files with:
+To view the available sample datasets:

 ```python
 from movement import sample_data